main-branch/process_executer/README.md

 `Process.spawn`](https://docs.ruby-lang.org/en/3.4/Process.html#module-Process-label-File+Redirection+-28File+Descriptor-29).

-In addition to the standard redirection destinations, `MonitoredPipe` also supports the additional types of destinations:
+In addition to the standard redirection destinations, `MonitoredPipe` also supports these additional types of destinations:

 - **Arbitrary Writers**

   You can redirect subprocess output to any Ruby object that implements the `#write` method.
 This is particularly useful for:

   - capturing command output in in-memory buffers like `StringIO`,
   - sending command output to custom logging objects that do not have a file descriptor, and
   - processing with streaming parser to parse and process command output as the command is running.

-- **Teeing Output**
+- **Multiple Destinations**

   MonitoredPipe supports duplicating (or "teeing") output to multiple destinations simultaneously.
 This is achieved by providing an array in the format `[:tee, destination1, destination2, ...]`, where each `destination` can be any value that `MonitoredPipe` itself supports (including another tee or MonitoredPipe).

 ## Breaking Changes